University of Wisconsin–Madison

 Mark Eriksson earns WARF named professorship

-Twelve projects that have been chosen for Round 6 of the UW2020: WARF Discovery Initiative.
+Twelve projects have been chosen for Round 6 of the UW2020: WARF Discovery Initiative, including three from faculty in the Department of Physics (Mark Eriksson, Robert McDermott, and Justin Vandenbroucke).
 These projects were among 92 proposals submitted from across campus.
-The initiative is funded by the Office of the Vice Chancellor for Research and Graduate Education and the Wisconsin Alumni Research Foundation.
-This is the sixth round of UW2020 projects […]
+The initiative is funded by the Office of the Vice Chancellor for Research and Graduate Education …

 Characterization of the capacitive coupling in a linear array of four quantum dots